October 11, 2018

 They referenced a study that compared women who had left-side breast cancer to those who had right-side breast cancer.
 Both groups had radiation.
 The study found that women who had left-side breast cancer had a small but significant increased risk of heart disease 30 plus years after their treatment.

 When treating cancer with radiation therapy, our goal is to deliver radiation to the breast area while protecting surrounding healthy tissue from exposure and potential damage.
 If a patient has left-breast cancer, we take extra precautions to make sure that their heart receives minimal radiation exposure during treatment.
 If the cancer is in the center part of the chest, we have to develop different plans to get the heart dose to safe levels.
-After that study and with new emerging technology available in the market, I started looking at ways to do things better.
+After that study and with new emerging technology available in the market, we started looking at ways to do things better.

 Technology called AlignRT by Vision RT gives us a mapping of the patient’s surface to help us make sure the radiation is delivered to the right spot every treatment.
 Heart radiation damage is a widely acknowledged issue, and the goal with this software is to make sure patients treated for breast cancer don’t have to worry about heart disease down the road because of it.